JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/069_Binary_Tree_General_100._Same_Tree.md

 ### Time Complexity and Space Complexity

 - **Time Complexity**: O(n) , where n is the number of nodes in the tree.
 We visit each node once.
 - **Space Complexity**: O(n) , due to the queue storage.
-In the worst case, the queue could store all the nodes at the last level of the tree, which is O(n) .
+In the worst case, the queue could store half of the nodes at the last level of the tree, which is O(n) .

 ### Conclusion